 I can hear you in the rustle of the leaves.

 ©Brenda Baker 2018

-It was my brother’s birthday yesterday, so I wanted to remember him through these words.
+It was my brother’s birthday yesterday, so I wanted to remember him through these words of love.
 Roy would be forty-two now.

 After five daughters, my brother was born.
 You can imagine the joy and excitement that we all felt.
 I will never forget the day that Mom brought Roy home.
 A baby brother was definitely cause for celebration.